Social Neuroscience and Psychotherapy Lab

 Philip Bouleh |

 Philip (he/him) is currently a Clinical Psychology PhD student at OHSU under the mentorship of Dr. Chris Stauffer.
 He was born in Amman, Jordan and grew up in Lebanon before immigrating to the United States in 2004 with his family.
 He graduated in 2020 from Portland State University with a B.S. in philosophy/psychology.
 His passion is to help individuals who have experienced life in conflict-affected settings (e.g., Refugees, Veterans) build resilience and find healing.
-Broadly, Philip is interested in the role of attachment security, religion/spirituality, and metaphysical beliefs (e.g., free will, reality, consciousness) in the context of psychedelic-assisted psychotherapy — including how any changes in these domains may relate to psychological well-being and psychopathology.
-At the Portland VA, Philip is involved in multiple research projects such as MDMA-assisted group therapy for PTSD and psilocybin-enhanced psychotherapy for methamphetamine use disorder in Veteran populations.
+Philip is involved in multiple research projects such as MDMA-assisted group therapy for PTSD and psilocybin-enhanced psychotherapy for methamphetamine use disorder in Veterans.
+Broadly, Philip is interested in the role of epistemic trust, attachment security and spirituality/metaphysical beliefs in the context of psychedelic-assisted psychotherapy — including how any changes in these domains may relate to psychological well-being and psychopathology.

 Alex Molina, MD | Psychiatric Resident

-Alejandro (he/him) is a first-generation Guatemalan-American who is completing his psychiatry residency training at Oregon Health & Sciences University.
+Alejandro (he/him) is completing his psychiatry residency training at Oregon Health & Sciences University.
 He currently serves as a study physician for SNaP Lab clinical trials.
 He previously worked as a Night Attendant at the MAPS Phase II/III MDMA-assisted Psychotherapy for PTSD clinical trial site in his hometown of New Orleans while completing medical school.
 He also served as a research assistant under Dr. Charles Nichols in the LSU Department of Pharmacology, investigating the anti-depressant properties of psilocybin and ketamine using animal behavioral models, as well their effects on a cellular level by measuring neuronal transcription factors in vitro.
-He completed the MAPS MDMA Therapy Training Program in 2021 and will be pursuing facilitator certification under the Oregon Psilocybin Services act in 2023.
+He completed the MAPS MDMA Therapy Training Program in 2021.
 He is interested in drug-policy reform, developing best-practices for safely incorporating psychedelics into clinical psychiatry, the role of music in psychedelic therapy, and the cultural aspects of entheogen use across human history.

 Josiah Laughlin, RN | PMHNP student